Two decades after the unspeakable terrorism attacks on Sept. 11, 2001, the nation has reached another terrible crossroads.

 Based on evidence uncovered by the Jan.
 6 Committee, the effort to install Trump as president was planned in advance of the 2020 election and executed by Republican operatives once it became apparent Trump would lose.

-After failing at more than 60 seperate legal challenges of the election results, including a review by the U.S Supreme Court, Trump and his operatives put in play the final gambit, inciting a mob to violence at a Washington rally.
+After failing at more than 60 separate legal challenges of the election results, including a review by the U.S Supreme Court, Trump and his operatives put in play the final gambit, inciting a mob to violence at a Washington rally.

 Tens of thousands of Trump supporters, spearheaded by right-wing paramilitary groups, stormed the U.S. Capitol in a violent effort to disrupt the certification of Biden as president on that day.